 - 1. Outlining findings, - 2.
 Brainstorming implications and improvements, and - 3.
-Prioritizing realistic, data-based action steps process of developing a shared understanding and ensuring that each team member has buy-in for the outcomes of the study.
+Prioritizing realistic, data-based action steps

 As part of this process, it's helpful to facilitate an improvement discussion with your team.
 This discussion is similar to the question brainstorm we described in Chapter 2.